 2. Pollution Control

 Air, noise, soil – environmental pollution is at the peak during the festival.
 Why burn money on crackers?
-Instead, lend a helping hand to the old neighbour or treat a homeless person to a meal.
+Instead do your CSR due diligence.
+Lend a helping hand to the old neighbour or treat a homeless person to a meal.
 Pollute the environment with goodness.

 3. Eco-friendly Shopping